Philological Area Studies – Field of study catalogue MU

 After successfully completing his/her studies the graduate is able to:

-The dual concentration students must acquire at least 180 credits in both of their subjects together (95 credits in their primary, and 85 credits in their secondary study programme).
-The Bachelor’s studies are concluded with the Bachelor’s thesis defence (or by submitting the Bachelor’s minor thesis if Philological-Area Studies is a secondary study programme) and passing the final state examination.
+The double-subject students have to earn at least 120 credits in both their subjects together (70 credits in their primary study programmeand 50 credits in their secondary study programme).
+The Master’s studies are concluded with the defence of the Master’s thesis (or by submitting the Master’s minor thesis if Philological-Area Studies is the secondary study programme) and by passing the final state examination.

-For more information, please visit the department web pages (in Czech):
+For more information, please visit the department website (in Czech):

-Additional information about this study programme (in Czech):
+Additional information about this field of study (in Czech):